sujilnt/CardGame/README.md

 ![alt text](./screenshots/cardAndroid.gif)

 ## `Devices`
-This app is tested with IOS.
+This app is works well Android and IOS.

 Built With
 React Native